Nedosiran (Rivfloza)

 U.S. Food and Drug Administration (FDA)-Approved Indications

-• Rivfloza is indicated to lower urinary oxalate levels in children 9 years of age and older and adults with primary hyperoxaluria type 1 (PH1) and relatively preserved kidney function, e.g., estimated glomerular filtration rate (eGFR) of greater than or equal to 30 mL/min/1.73 m2.
+Rivfloza is indicated to lower urinary oxalate levels in children 2 years of age and older and adults with primary hyperoxaluria type 1 (PH1) and relatively preserved kidney function, e.g., estimated glomerular filtration rate (eGFR) greater than or equal to 30 mL/min/1.73 m2.

-Nedosiran, an LDHA-directed small interfering ribonucleic acid (siRNA), is branded as Rivfloza (Dicerna Pharmaceuticals, Inc., a Novo Nordisk company).
-Nedosiran is considered an RNA interference (RNAi) therapy that, when injected subcutaneously, inhibits production of the hepatic lactate dehydrogenase (LDH) enzyme, resulting in reduction of urinary oxalate levels.
-Blocking LDH has been shown to reduce accumulation of oxalate caused by the genetic mutation in the gene associated primary hyperoxaluria type 1 (PH1).
+Nedosiran, branded as Rivfloza by Dicerna Pharmaceuticals, Inc., a Novo Nordisk company, is a small interfering ribonucleic acid (siRNA) that targets lactate dehydrogenase (LDHA).
+As an RNA interference (RNAi) therapy, nedosiran is administered via subcutaneous injection and works by inhibiting the production of the hepatic lactate dehydrogenase (LDH) enzyme, leading to a reduction in urinary oxalate levels.
+By blocking LDH, nedosiran has been shown to decrease the accumulation of oxalate associated with the genetic mutation linked to primary hyperoxaluria type 1 (PH1).

 There are no known contraindications for use of nedosiran therapy.
 The most common adverse reaction reported in 20 percent or more of patients in clinical trials includes injection site reactions.